Badger Creek, Australia

 Art level career

-In her arts practice, Ali is interested in creating work that has meaning and connection to the viewer.
+In her arts practice, Ali is interested in creating work that has meaning and connection to the viewer, and art for social change.
 She believes art can touch people deeper than they know, and delights in the challenge of making this happen.
 Ali explores progressive responses within her art through the use of multiple mediums, up-cycled objects, sustainable practices and site specific considerations which combine to enhance the final piece.

-Her 20 years background in Advertising and Design in senior creative roles gives her the experience to creatively and appropriately respond to a design brief and deliver multi-facetted public communications through her artwork.
+Her 20 years background in Advertising and Design in senior creative roles, and as an arts worker, has culminated in vast experience to creatively and appropriately respond to a design brief and deliver multi-facetted public communications through her artwork.

 Ali’s ability to engage, hear and interpret information across a range of stakeholders make her a collaborative contributor aware of the requirements of project delivery within the public arts space.